FICO - Your Credit Score

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Raising your FICO score
+Raising your credit score

-Want to know more about your FICO score?
-Give us a call: (207) 571-8034.
+Want to know more about credit scores?
+Call us at (207) 571-8034.